Leica SL vs Nikon D7200

-The Leica SL (Typ 601) and the Nikon D7200 are two enthusiast cameras that were officially introduced, respectively, in October 2015 and March 2015.
+The Leica SL (Typ 601) and the Nikon D7200 are two enthusiast cameras that were revealed to the public, respectively, in October 2015 and March 2015.
 The SL is a mirrorless interchangeable lens camera, while the D7200 is a DSLR.
-The cameras are based on a full frame (SL) and an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+The cameras are based on a full frame (SL) and an APS-C (D7200) sensor.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7200 is somewhat smaller (5 percent) than the Leica SL.
 Moreover, the D7200 is markedly lighter (10 percent) than the SL.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will obviously take relative prices into account.
+The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
 The D7200 was launched at a markedly lower price (by 84 percent) than the SL, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Of the two cameras under consideration, the Leica SL features a full frame sensor and the Nikon D7200 an APS-C sensor.
 The sensor area in the D7200 is 58 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.